SHAREHOLDER ALERT: Pomerantz Law Firm Announces The Filing Of A Class Action Against Crowdstrike Holdings, Inc. - CRWD

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
-03, 2024 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against CrowdStrike Holdings, Inc. (“CrowdStrike” or the“Company”) (NASDAQ: CRWD).
-Such investors are advised to contact Danielle Peyton at ... or 646-581-9980, (or 888.4-POMLAW), toll-free, Ext.
-7980.
-Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.
+NEW YORK, Aug.
+9, 2024 /PRNewswire/ -- Pomerantz LLP announces that a class action lawsuit has been filed against CrowdStrike Holdings, Inc. ("CrowdStrike"

-The class action concerns whether CrowdStrike and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.

-You have until September 30, 2024 , to ask the Court to appoint you as Lead Plaintiff for the class if you are a shareholder who purchased or otherwise acquired CrowdStrike securities during the Class Period.
-A copy of the Complaint can be obtained a t .

 [Click here for information about joining the class action]